XeyberIgideli/Shop-API/README.md

 ### Shop API

-I learned filtering by implementing it on products.
+##I learned filtering by implementing it on products.
---